How to Make Winning Decisions

 different next time.

-beliefs that lead to harmful actions, but the person I can influence
+beliefs that lead to harmful actions may be part of the solution but the person I can influence

 situation.